 5. This sounds snoopy but it can be a lifesaver.
 At the moment the banks and credit card companies seem to be on overdrive.
 They are constantly sending out credit card offers, and those dangerous little checks – so watch the email and snail mail.

 And please – don’t shoot the messenger.
 I don’t like these precautions either, but can be very helpful in saving whole families from the nightmare of bipolar debt.

 If you have bipolar disorder, it will be difficult and more expensive to get life insurance – but it is NOT impossible.
-Look into term life for the protection of your loved ones and get your entire financial house in order.
+Look into term life for the protection of your loved ones and get your entire financial circumstances in order.
 The peace of mind from resolving debt and insurance issues will greatly assist your recovery and help prevent bipolar disorder relapse.